-Providence has many landmark buildings, but few are more famous than the “Superman Building.”
-Built in 1928 in Art Deco style for the Industrial Trust Company, then one of the largest banks in the state.
-By the time I moved to Rhode Island, it had come to be known as the INBank building as the former bank changed its name and character.
-Later it was bought by the Fleet group and eventually became the Bank of America, and the building kept changing its formal name but its nickname stuck.
+Providence has many landmarks, but few are more famous than the “Superman Building.”
+Erected in 1928 in Art Deco style, for the Industrial Trust Company, then one of the largest banks in the state.
+By the time I moved to Rhode Island, it had come to be known as the INBank building, as the former bank changed its name and character.
+Later it was bought by the Fleet group and eventually became the Bank of America.
+Although the building kept changing its formal name, its nickname stuck.

 Wait Listed!